Chinese New Year & its effect on the Supply Chain.

 Although a time of great happiness and joy for over 1 billion people, Chinese New Year can be a real headache for importers if one's Supply Chain is not properly managed over China's longest festival.

-China has just entered the Year of the Pig.
-The Pig is part of a 12-year-cycle of animals that make up the Chinese zodiac.
-Chinese New Year (#CNY) is an important traditional holiday celebrated at the turn of the Chinese calendar.
+China has recently entered the Year of the Tiger.
+The Tiger is part of a 12-year-cycle of animals that make up the Chinese zodiac.
+Chinese New Year (CNY) is an important traditional holiday celebrated at the turn of the Chinese calendar.
 In China, it is also known as the Spring Festival, and celebrations traditionally run from Chinese New Year's Eve, the last day of the last month of the Chinese calendar, to the Lantern Festival on the 15th day of the first month – making the festival the longest in the Chinese calendar.

 Due to the fact that the Chinese calendar is lunisolar (i.e. dates indicate both the moon phase and the time of the solar year) the annual date of CNY on the Gregorian calendar changes from year to year.
-For example, CNY in 2019 was celebrated on 5th February, but in 2020 it will be celebrated on 25th January – the start of the Year of the Rat.
+For example, CNY this year was celebrated on 1st February, but in 2023 it will be celebrated on 22nd January – the start of the Year of the Rabbit.

 During this time, all of the factories’ workforce leave for their family homes, which are often located in a completely different part of the country.
 The CNY holiday is therefore, in practice, a lot longer than the official week-long holiday on the government calendar.
 Generally, workers will leave their factories and offices a week or so before the actual CNY date, to make it home on time for the festivities, the Spring Festival holiday itself is officially 1 week long, and the workforce then returns approximately 1-2 weeks after the holiday ends.
 So, in reality, as far as manufacturers are concerned, the Chinese New Year holiday lasts for the better part of 3-4 weeks.